Chevrotain/chevrotain/packages/website/docs/features/backtracking.md

 Chevrotain supports backtracking to resolve ambiguities.
-Backtracking means **fully** trying an alternative instead of using a fixed token lookahead, this is similar to a DFS versus a BFS.
+Backtracking means **fully** trying an alternative instead of using a fixed token lookahead.
+This is similar to a DFS versus a BFS.

 Backtracking is not automatic and must be **explicitly** invoked.
 This is because it is inefficient and is mutually exclusive with error recovery.
 It is strongly recommended to avoid using backtracking if possible.

-Backtracking is implemented by using [Gates](https://chevrotain.io/docs/features/gates.html)
+Backtracking is implemented by using [Gates](https://chevrotain.io/docs/features/gates.html).

 For example, given the following grammar which is not LL(K), as both the alternatives in "statement" have a potentially infinitely long common prefix.